Welcome to Thrombo.Info

 - Do blood clots interfere with breathing?

-- Why do blood clots sometimes cause exercise induced asthma?
+- Do blood clots cause exercise-induced asthma?

 - Do blood clots cause hypoxic circulatory 'suffocation' and panic attacks?